Epilepsy Program Policy Manual

 Income

 All income received must be included.
-Income is calculated before taxes (gross).
-Income is reviewed and determined either countable or exempt (based on the source of the income), the Epilepsy Program Definition of Income.
+Gross income is calculated before taxes.
+Income is reviewed and determined either countable or exempt based on the source of the income in the Epilepsy Program Definition of Income.
 Contractors must have a written epilepsy income verification policy.

 Documentation of income for Epilepsy Program services must be provided to complete Form 3094, Application for Program Benefits.
-Declarations of “unknown” will not be accepted as representations of required facts and documentation.
+Declarations of unknown will not be accepted.

 Provide one of the following:

 The pay periods must accurately reflect the person’s usual and customary earnings.
-Proof may include, but is not limited to:
+Proof may include:

 Income Deductions